tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Waterproofing
 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
 It's possible to buy waterproof matrix display, but they are expensive - intended for use in outdoor venues such as sports stadiums.

-### Power
+### LED Matrix and Power
+The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).
 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable.
 The system is capable of fancy graphics but this version doesn't use any (see Pimoroni for examples).
-The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).

 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.